-- Describe the payment schedule and/or reimbursement OR include the statement provided in the template - This section MUST be consistent with the budget and terms of any applicable study agreement.
+- Describe the payment schedule and/or reimbursement OR include the statement provided in the template - If appropriate, include the following: You will receive payments through a debit card, called a Clincard, that you are given for this study.
+See the informational brochure attached to the card for more information about how to use Clincard. - This section MUST be consistent with the budget and terms of any applicable study agreement.